CaiGroup/pyfish_tools/README.md

 # seqFISH Datapipeline
 Generalized and fully python-based pipeline for the analysis of various seqFISH methodologies.
+Talk to Lex on how to submit jobs and edit batch files.

 ## Important Dependencies
 - python >= 3.7 (3.7 preferred)